PowerLoom/docs/docs/build-with-powerloom/snapshotter-node/lite-node-v2/monitoring.md

-### 2.6 Data source RPC URLs
+### 2.6 Data Source RPC URLs
-Sometimes, you may encounter errors related to the RPC URL you have configured to snapshot the data source, for eg UniswapV2 or Aave V3 data on Ethereum mainnet.
-Should this occur, it's important to verify that your RPC URL is accurate.
-For instructions on changing the RPC URL, please refer to the previously mentioned section.
+You may encounter errors related to the RPC URL configured for your data source (e.g., UniswapV2 or Aave V3 on Ethereum mainnet).
+When this occurs, verify your RPC URL is correct.
+For instructions on changing the RPC URL, refer to the [previously mentioned section](#25-editing-the-environment-file).

-While we can not recommend any specific RPC provider and would let the community decide on the best provider, there are several reliable and proven options, including:
+While we cannot recommend specific RPC providers and leave the choice to the community, these reliable options are available:

-- **Ankr**: `https://rpc.ankr.com/eth` - This is a public RPC service that does not require signup.
+- **Ankr**: `https://rpc.ankr.com/eth` - Public RPC service, no signup required
-- **Infura**: Requires signup to obtain a key, which is ideal if you wish to monitor your RPC usage.
+- **Infura**: Requires signup and API key, provides usage monitoring
-- **Alchemy**: Similar to Infura, signup is necessary to receive a key, offering the advantage of tracking your RPC usage.
+- **Alchemy**: Requires signup and API key, includes usage tracking

 ---